This article explains how to manage backups and perform restores for test machines protected by the Datto Direct to Cloud agent.

 - Direct to Cloud (DTC) Agent

-All Direct to Cloud backups are stored on Datto's cloud servers, and are managed from the Direct to Cloud Status section of the Partner Portal.
+All Direct to Cloud backups reside on Datto's cloud servers.
+You can manage them from the Direct to Cloud Status section of the Partner Portal.
 From this section of the Partner Portal, you can, at a per-client level:

 - View the Direct to Cloud Agents in an environment

 To access the Direct to Cloud Status page, log into the Datto Partner Portal, and select Devices → Direct to Cloud Status, as shown in Figure 1.